-Our calendar year 2012 Sky Ranch property taxes (due and payable in 2013) are approximately \$90,600.
+Our calendar year 2012 Sky Ranch property taxes (paid in April 2013) were approximately \$90,600.
 We anticipate the property taxes for calendar year 2013 to be similar, so we will accrue monthly property taxes of approximately \$7,600.

 ECCV Capacity Operating System